SSeanJJ/SSeanJJ/README.md

 ## 👨‍💻 About Me
 - 🎓 I'm currently studying Computer Science at the University of Central Oklahoma!
 - 💻 I'm proficient in C++, and I regularly use tools like Visual Studio 2022 and Visual Studio Code!
-- 🌱 I’m currently learning C++,NeoVim, Lua, Java, Python and Spanish!
+- 🌱 I’m currently learning C++, NeoVim, Lua, Java, Python and Spanish!
 - 📫 How to reach me: SeanJaeger188@gmail.com

 ## 🚀 My Skills